 What exactly makes green tea and black tea different?
 A word about Oxidation

 The most determinant procedure in tea processing is called oxidation, and it includes the drying, rolling, and heating of the leaves.

 This transforms the green tea leaf into a variety of shades of green to brown and black:

 - Black teas are fully oxidized, turning the leaves black and raising the caffeine content.

-- Green and white teas are not oxidized, which keeps their original flavor and antioxidant levels.
+- Green and white teas are not oxidized.
+This means, they are the less processed tea types, keeping more of tea’s original flavor and antioxidant levels.

-- The oxidation of oolong tea is between that of green and black tea.
+- Oolong tea get an oxidation level between that of green and black tea.
 Yellow tea (quite uncommon outside of China) is also partially oxidized.

 - Pu-erh tea is processed in a similar way as green tea.
 The difference is that once dry, pu-ehr is fermented and aged for several months (sometimes even years in the case of raw pu-ehr).

 How much caffeine is in tea?